-Most of you know my friend Amy Green as the well-loved and prolific writer of recipes (and other posts) at her blog, Simply Sugar and Gluten Free.
+Most of you know my friend Amy Green from her blog, Simply Sugar and Gluten Free.
 Amy’s reasons for eating refined sugar free and gluten free are pretty compelling, and her recipes are very popular.
 I love following gluten-free (and other allergen-free) success stories and Amy’s is one of the most encouraging and inspiring.
 You can read about Amy’s journey on her About page and in her Lifelong Journey with Food.
 You can even see Amy share her journey in Stephanie O’Dea’s Gluten-Free TV interview with her here.

 Several months ago Amy’s cookbook, Simply Sugar and Gluten Free: 180 Easy Recipes You Can Make in 20 Minutes or Less, was published.
 Amy and her publisher provided me a copy for review.
 I read Amy’s cookbook right away, but it took me a while to get to actually make a recipe.
 The wait was well worth it (as it usually is in such cases), but let’s dispense with a few “nits” and then we’ll move on to the good stuff, some REALLY good stuff!

 Although Amy’s cookbook has a 5-star rating on Amazon, some folks have taken issue with the term “Sugar Free” in the title because they don’t consider Amy’s recipes sugar free, but rather refined sugar free.
 Amy’s book title is in keeping with her blog title and on her blog she states that her recipes are “refined sugar free.”

 The title of Amy’s cookbook states that the recipes can be made in “20 Minutes or Less.”
 This wording is misleading.
 That time allotment refers to the recipe preparation only.
 All recipes are not actually ready in 20 minutes or less, but the “easy and delicious” part is correct (as you’ll see in a moment).